 Rwanda to Uganda Gorilla Tours are designed to enable travelers to track Mountain Gorillas in Uganda when departing and returning to any part of Rwanda.
 A Gorilla trekking Safari is only possible in 3 African countries (Uganda, Rwanda & Congo) that have areas with conducive conditions for the survival of the Mountain Gorillas.
 In Uganda, Mountain Gorilla habitats are in Bwindi Impenetrable Forest and Mgahinga Gorillas Park.
-In Rwanda, Gorillas find life in Volcanoes National Park and in Congo, in Virunga National Park.
+In Rwanda, Gorillas find life in Volcanoes National Park, and Congo in Virunga National Park.
 Much as there are four national parks one can visit for Gorilla trekking, there are some factors that restrict a traveler’s choice for a particular destination; the cost of the Gorilla permit, stability of the tracking area, accessibility of the place and the uniqueness of the tracking area.
 Apparently, the lower cost of the Gorilla permit and the stability of the tracking area have made Rwanda to Uganda Gorilla Tours popular.
+Request a Quote

 - Lower Gorilla permit fee

 Rwanda to Uganda Gorilla Tours became popular after the rise in the permit fee for Rwanda from about US $700 to $1,500.
 This is more than double the cost of the Gorilla permit for Uganda.
 In Uganda, a permit fee is US$700 and $450 in Congo.
 Uganda and Congo therefore are sighted as the best choices by travelers yearning to realize their Gorilla trekking dream at a lower cost.
 Despite Congo having the lowest fee for the Gorilla permit of all these 3 countries, the political unrest together with natural disaster outbreaks turn many visitors away hence remaining with Uganda as their only option.